ToddE/website-toddemerson.com/content/The Outsider/BeyondEDI.md

 ## Consortium Governance: Establishing and Maintaining Standards
-A dedicated consortium is crucial for establishing and maintaining this DLT ecosystem.
-This independent body, inspired by EDI governance models, will be the authority for creating, evolving, and governing the data standards.
+A dedicated consortium is necessary for establishing and maintaining this DLT ecosystem.
+This independent body, inspired by other standards group governance models, will be the authority for creating, evolving, and governing the data standards.
 It will also define the rules for network participation, dispute resolution, and application change management.

+To promote wide adoption, the consortium will release core applications under an open-source license, enabling free implementation of the standards and encouraging the development of open-source tools that facilitate interaction with the DLT network.

 To ensure the long-term viability of the consortium and the platform, a sustainable financial model is necessary.
 Revenue streams may include tiered membership fees, certified appliance solutions, support and training services, custom application development, certification and compliance fees, grants and sponsorships, and revenue from conferences and workshops.

-To promote wide adoption, the consortium will release core applications under an open-source license, enabling free implementation of the standards.
-The consortium will derive revenue from value-added services such as support, certified appliances, and custom development, and promote open-source tooling that facilitates interaction with the DLT network.

 To balance representation and financial sustainability, the consortium could adopt a tiered membership structure:
-- **Founding members:** key early stakeholders who drive initial development, would have significant early influence and voting rights.
+- **Founding members:** Early stakeholders who drive initial development would have significant early influence and voting rights.
-- **Voting members:** active participants contributing to standards development, would pay membership fees to support consortium operations and hold voting rights on application and governance decisions.
+- **Voting members:** Active participants contributing to standards development would pay membership fees to support consortium operations and hold voting rights on application and governance decisions.
-- **Participating members:** entities primarily using the network for transactions, would have lower (or no) fees or transaction-based contributions and input mechanisms (advisory committees, forums) to influence direction.
+- **Participating members:** Entities primarily using the network for transactions, would have lower (or no) fees or transaction-based contributions and input mechanisms (advisory committees, forums) to influence direction.
-- **Technical committees/working groups:** composed of technical experts from member organizations, would be responsible for application development, testing, and maintenance.
+- **Technical committees/working groups:** Technical experts from member organizations or open-source contributors, would be responsible for application development, testing, and maintenance.

 To balance financial contributions with inclusivity, the consortium will implement mechanisms to ensure that all members, including smaller entities, can contribute to the direction of the network.
 These mechanisms could include: